 But at the end of the day, that’s not necessarily a disadvantage.
 It can be quite the opposite.
 Let’s say it’s a shortcut for getting out of our comfort zone.

 Even though my English was already good, my confidence when I became an expat wasn’t.
 I was willing to do almost anything to keep the adventure going.
-So I ended up working under the rain in the middle of the winter, labouring in a construction site; or packing kiwis 70 hours a week.
+So I ended up working under the rain in the middle of the winter, laboring in a construction site; or packing kiwis 70 hours a week.

 Throughout time, though, I began noticing deep changes.
 I wasn’t scared of trying new things or thinking “I can’t do this”.
-I stopped labelling others or myself and started having the feeling that no matter how challenging things may be, I could always land on my feet.
+I stopped labeling others or myself and started having the feeling that no matter how challenging things may be, I could always land on my feet.

-Getting ready for life changing decisions
+Getting ready for life-changing decisions

 In order to change the expected course of our lives, we need to make decisions, maybe even shift to a new paradigm.

 Many of us grew up with some very clear, maybe even unquestionable goals: get a degree, get married, become a parent.
-I do think life evolving this way is beautiful and awesome, is not about the label.
+I do think life evolving this way is beautiful and awesome, it’s not about the label.
 It is about what we make with the time that’s been given to us, and if it’s coherent with what we wish for us.